 - Be registered, or provisionally registered, with the General Medical Council, Nursing and Midwifery Council or General Dental Council

-- Have a current licence to practise in the UK (If you are a doctor or surgeon)
+- Have a current license to practise in the UK (If you are a doctor or surgeon)

 How does Income Protection for NHS medical professionals work?